 Step Action Description Step 1 Create directories on the master server.
 Create the following directories: install_path/netbackup/logs/bpsynth install_path/netbackup/logs/bpdbm install_path/netbackup/logs/vnetd Step 2 Create directories on the media server.
 Create the following directories: install_path/netbackup/logs/bpcd install_path/netbackup/logs/bptm Step 3 Change the Global logging level.
 In Host Properties , select a master server and set the Global logging level to 5.
 See the NetBackup Troubleshooting Guide for more information on how to use the Host Properties window to access configuration settings.
-See "Changing the logging level" on page 56.
+See "Changing the logging level" on page 52.
+See "About global logging levels" on page 50.
 Step 4 Rerun the job.
 Rerun the job and gather the logs from the directories that you created.
 The bptm logs are required only if the images are read from or written to a tape device or disk.
 The bpdm logs are needed only if the images are read from disk.
 If the images are read from multiple media servers, the debug logs for bptm or bpdm must be collected from each media server.

-See "Logs to accompany problem reports for synthetic backups" on page 113.
+See "Logs to accompany problem reports for synthetic backups" on page 110.